Arowynn/100-days-of-code/log.md

 **Today's Progress**: Debug Tribute page

 **Thoughts** FINALLY!
 My tribute page is cleaned up and is now correctly using Bootstrap to it's fullest potential!
-Well, to the fullest that I can comprehend at this point in time, haha.
+Well, to the fullest that I can comprehend at this point in time.
 RESUME AND PORTFOLIO are also ready!!!

 **Link(s) to work**: <a href="https://codepen.io/Arowynn/pen/NaGjYW" target="_blank"> Selena Tribute Page  2 (forked)</a>